meilisearch/integration-guides/guides/bors.md

 ## How does Bors work?

-Bors is a bot that automatically applies a rebase before passing the tests and merging.<br>
+Bors is a bot that automatically applies a rebase before running the tests and finally merging if they succeed.<br>
 This allows us to _automatically maintain a repository of code that always passes all the tests__ (cf [this article](https://graydon2.dreamwidth.org/1597.html) by the creator of Bors)

 ### Usage